harivmasoor/HogwartsArchive/README.md

 - frontend/app/public (This is where your assets go)

 #### Step 6: Hosting
 Docker Compose makes incredibly complicated hosting so easy.
-For this project - we'll host using Azure.
+For this project, we'll host using Azure.

 - Create an Azure account
 - Create an Azure VM Instance